-Throwing a party for your pet is a lot like throwing one for your child.... lots of noise, excitement, party games, food, cake, the occasional squabble or temper tantrum and, of course, a pile of gifts.
+Throwing a party for your pooch is a lot like throwing one for your child.... noise, excitement, party games, food, cake, the occasional squabble or temper tantrum and, of course, a pile of gifts!

 To help you make sure your pup's big day is a big success, I've put together a whole host of ideas, tips, recipes, games and more to get the party started.

-Just scroll down to find all the tips, advice and help you need - all in one place.
-Have fun!
+Just scroll down to find all the tips, advice and help you need - all in one place, the fun starts here!

 If you're inviting every fur-friend little Fido has ever met and your apartment is only big enough for the two of you it's a good idea to consider an outdoor party or one held in a public place such as a park or doggie daycare facility.